eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## How can I check the commands and flags invoked by the compiler wrapper?
+## How can I check the command invoked by the compiler wrapper?

 After you load all modules that you need, you can issue one of the following commands to have a list of the flags invoked by the appropriate compiler wrapper: `cc -###` (or `ftn` or `CC` in place of `cc`) or `cc -v` (or `ftn` or `CC` in place of `cc`).